The National Park Service's American Battlefield Protection Program awards three types of grants:

 - Battlefield Interpretation Grants are awarded to State, local and Tribal governments and non-profit organizations proposing projects and programs to enhance interpretation and education at Revolutionary War, War of 1812, and Civil War battlefield sites eligible for Battlefield Land Acquisition Grants.

 - Coming Spring 2021: Battlefield Restoration Grants.
 New grants to restore landscapes to day-of-battle conditions.
 Stay tuned!

-The ABPP follows a Programmatic Agreement that establishes Section 106 review processes for both of our grant programs.
-We advise you to review this Agreement (pdf) prior to preparing an application to either grant program.
+The ABPP follows a Programmatic Agreement that establishes Section 106 review processes for the Battlefield Preservation Planning Grant and Battlefield Land Acquisition Grant programs.
+We advise you to review this Agreement (pdf) prior to preparing an application for a grant.

 Last updated: April 5, 2021